-Assemblymember Torrico authored AB 1389, which requires any jurisdiction that receives a grant from an individual tribal casino account to deposit all funds received in an interest bearing account and use the interest from those funds only for the purpose of directly mitigating an impact from a casino.
-This bill was referred to the committee on governmental organization on December 13, 2007.
+Chapter 754, Statutes of 2008, amended the California Government Code to require a local government jurisdiction that receives a local mitigation grant to deposit all funds received in an interest-bearing account and use the interest from those funds only for the purpose of mitigating an impact from a casino.

-Placer County officials declined our request to provide a response to the audit.
+Placer County officials ignored our request to provide 60-day, six-month, and one-year responses to the audit.